baselime/docs/analysing-data/service-discovery.md

 ## Querying Telemetry Data

 Baselime's Service Discovery also makes querying much faster.
 Instead of searching through a large amount of data to find the information you need, you can query the data for a specific service.
 This accelerate your debugging and helps you identify issues and troubleshoot problems in your application.

+## Overriding the service discovery

+If you want to change the service a Cloud Formation stack creates then add a tag with the key `baselime:service`.
+This will take precedence over any other tags or the service name.